Latent inhibition: Theories

 The LI effect has received a number of theoretical interpretations.
 One class of theory holds that inconsequential stimulus pre-exposure results in reduced associability for that stimulus.
 The loss of associability has been attributed to a variety of mechanisms that reduce attention, which then must be reacquired in order for learning to proceed normally.
 Alternatively, it has been proposed that LI is a result of retrieval failure rather than acquisition failure.
 Such a position advocates that, following stimulus pre-exposure, the acquisition of the new association to the old stimulus proceeds normally.
 However, in the test stage, two associations (the stimulus-no consequence association from the pre-exposure stage and the stimulus-consequence stimulus association of the acquisition stage) are retrieved and compete for expression.
 The group not pre-exposed to the stimulus performs better than the pre-exposed group because for the first group there is only the second association to be retrieved.

+Adaptive function

+Latent inhibition is thought to be a form of adaptive learning strategy for animals.
+When an organism is initially exposed to a stimulus without any meaningful connection, it will learn that the stimulus is not of importance when predicting actual reliable outcomes.
+This results in the organism’s lack of a strong association when the stimulus appears with rewards or threats.
+Some researchers suggest that it helps reduce nonessential responses and helps preserve their limited attention span and memory resources in environments where many events could be occurring at once.
+In this perspective, latent inhibition can behave as a selective filter that increases efficiency for organisms by prioritizing more trustworthy predictions and ignoring certain unnecessary ones.